-The Procedures for the submission of Appeals against decisions of Assessment Boards and exist to protect students against the possibility of unfair assessment or from unforeseen circumstances.
+The General Student Regulations on Appeals and Complaints exist to protect students against the possibility of unfair assessment or from unforeseen circumstances.
 Please see the full information below.

-These procedures also provide an appeal mechanism for students whose student status has been terminated (e.g. discontinuation of studies) by the University.
-These procedures form Section 10.4 and 10.8 of the University’s Academic Regulations 2014/15, and the grounds under which students can appeal are very specific.
+They also provide an appeal mechanism for students whose student status has been terminated (e.g. discontinuation of studies) by the University.
+These procedures form Section 8 of the University’s General Student Regulations 2017/18, and the grounds under which students can appeal are very specific.
 Appeals may not be made in respect of academic judgement or in respect of rejected claims for mitigating circumstances.

-Students are advised to read the Procedures for the submission of Appeals against decisions of Assessment Boards and where appropriate, the mitigating circumstances criteria, very carefully prior to making an appeal.
+Students are advised to read the 2017-18 GSR08 - Appeals and Complaints very carefully prior to making an appeal.
 Applications, which do not meet the criteria as described, will not be considered.
 If you require additional advice or assistance please refer to the contact details below, or contact your Student Hub.

-Your completed form and supporting evidence must be submitted in person to an Student Hub by the specified deadline, or by post to the Student Casework Office, to arrive by the specified deadline.
+Your completed form and supporting evidence must be submitted in person to a Student Hub by the specified deadline, or by post, email to the Student Casework Office, to arrive by the specified deadline.
 Appeals received after the deadline cannot normally be considered.

 Ground of Appeal - Procedural Defect